-The classroom phase consists of formal lectures by a microbiologist, a biochemist, pathologists and medical technologists.
+The classroom phase consists of formal lectures by a microbiologist, a biochemist, pathologists and medical laboratory scientists.
 In-depth theory of lab practice is presented, including pathophysiology and related disease states.
 Case study discussions, audio-visual materials, and online resources supplement these courses

 Students will encounter a variety of situations which will promote the development of professional attitudes, values and behavior.
 Courses such as Educational Techniques and Laboratory Management along with a management clinical rotation and student project during the eleven month school year provide opportunities for students to learn more about the discipline and career than just technical knowledge and skills.